Who are Coco Gauff’s sponsors? From $1m deals as a 15-year-old to a $22.7m bumper season in 2023

 Her relationship with New Balance is an interesting one, with Gauff inspiring the launch of an entire division within the company making tennis shoes for kids.

-Given her well-established relationship with sponsors, Gauff could unlock substantial bonus payments by winning her first Grand Slam or rising further up the rankings.
+Given her well-established relationship with sponsors, Gauff unlocked substantial bonus payments by winning her first Grand Slam and rising further up the rankings in a superb 2023 season.

 She agreed an extension to her deal with New Balance at the end of the 2022 season and is the top tennis player on the sports shoe company’s roster of sponsored athletes.